Skip to Main Content

 Sources for Picking a Topic

-Often one of the most challenging part of doing a research paper is choosing a workable topic, one that is not too broad or too narrow and answers a signficant research question.
+Often one of the most challenging part of doing a research paper is choosing a workable topic, one that is not too broad or too narrow and answers a significant research question.
 Only you in consultation with Dr. Kelleher can determine what works.
 However, the library has a number of useful resources that will hopefully get you started in this search.

-One of the best places to start your search for a topic is browing relevant reference books.
+One of the best places to start your search for a topic is browsing relevant reference books.
 Its likely that if the subject has been covered (no matter how briefly) in a reference book that you will be able to get enough information for your paper.
 Below is a list of recommended reference books:

 Reference Books (locations specified)